aikohanasaki/SillyTavern-GenerationLocks/README.md

 **[📊 See Feature Comparison: STGL vs STCL vs CCPM](./compare.md)**

+> **Note:** STGL is ONLY useful for chat-completion and is not at all useful with text-completion.

 STGL unifies and extends functionality from:
 - Character Locks (STCL): Connection profile + preset management
 - CC Prompt Manager (CCPM): Completion template control